frelikhmax/android-courier-app/README.md

 </div>

+### Description
 This Android application is designed to help couriers efficiently manage their work.

-It provides the following features:
+### Features
 - **User Profile:** At the top of the screen, the courier's full name and bank card number, where income from work is received, are displayed.

 - **Order List:** Below the user profile, a list of available orders of different types is presented.
 Couriers can select multiple orders by tapping on them.